Foliage, festivals, and Thanksgiving: there are plenty of reasons to plan a vacation to one of the best places to visit in November in the USA!

 From Cortney of Tin Can Living

-Vero Beach is a coastal city located on Florida’s Treasure Coast.
+Vero Beach is a beautiful coastal city located on Florida’s Treasure Coast.

 Vero Beach has been called “the world in miniature,” because it offers visitors a taste of the tropics, the Caribbean, and the Mediterranean all within walking distance from one another.